Astonishing workplace changes are underway thanks to process robotics

 Process robotics or RPA (Robotic Process Automation) is in fact well underway across many industry sectors, whether in financial services, capital markets, utilities or government.

 Take-up of RPA is accelerating, with many of the outcomes living up to the hype.
-The promise of robotics is basically to deliver a business solution that rapidly automates manual back office and customer-facing processes, making them faster, significantly more cost effective, and improving consistency and regulatory compliance, all with an ROI of typically less than a year.
+The promise of robotics is basically to deliver a business solution that rapidly automates manual back office and customer-facing processes, making them faster, significantly more cost effective, and improving consistency and regulatory compliance, all with a typical ROI of less than a year.
 Indeed many real world examples are already achieving ROI on a quarterly basis.

 Such software ‘robots’ are best thought of as a complementary workforce, working hand-in-hand with people to help them improve their performance and focus their time on other, higher priority tasks, strategy and innovation.
 The robots can enable people to work better, smarter and more creatively, expanding the ‘art of the possible’.